Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 Click on the Folders button to continue.

-Honestly, this was one of the most frustrating parts about configuring Emby server.
-For whatever reason, it could only find one of my network hard drives.
+Honestly, this was one of the most frustrating parts of configuring the Emby server.
+It could only find one of my network hard drives for whatever reason.

-In this example, I’m going to connect it to the external hard drive on my NVIDIA Shield TV.
+In this example, I will connect it to the external hard drive on my NVIDIA Shield TV.

-If you want more information about using external storage on your Shield TV, I recommend checking out this article where I go into all of the details.
+To learn more about using external storage on your Shield TV, check out this overview article, where I go into all the details.

-I used X-plore File Manager to get the exact folder name, and it worked great the first time.
+I used X-plore File Manager to get the exact folder name, which worked great the first time.

 Next, select the metadata language that you want to use.

-For example, you can have English movies in one library and Spanish movies in another.
+For example, you can have English movies in one library and Spanish films in another.
 The great thing about setting it up like that is the metadata will download in the correct language.

-For now, once you have it set up the way you like, click OK to continue.
+Once you set it up how you like, click OK to continue.

 Finish Configuring Emby Server

-On the next screen you will select a default metadata language.
-You can still change this on individual libraries, but this will save you some time if you don’t need to change it.
+On the next screen, you will select a default metadata language.
+You can still change this on individual libraries, but it will save you some time if you don’t need to.

 Most users will keep both options on this screen turned on.

-The first is Allow Remote Connections to this Emby Server.
-If you want to be able to connect to your Emby server from any device besides your NVIDIA Shield TV, then this needs to be checked.
+The first is to Allow Remote Connections to this Emby Server.
+If you want to connect to your Emby server from any device besides your NVIDIA Shield TV, this needs to be checked.

 If this setting is turned off, it will refuse all remote connections.

-The second setting, Enable Automatic Port Mapping, is useful for power-users that want to get really specific on how they’re configuring their network.
+The second setting, Enable Automatic Port Mapping, is helpful for power users who want to get really specific on configuring their network.

 The final screen will ask you to accept the Emby terms of service.